 - Effective Memory Clock Speed: 8,008MHz versus Vega 56’s 1,600MHz

 - Total Power Draw: 150 watts versus 210 watts

 So, based on the specifications, these cards should be evenly matched but were they?
 Well, let’s look at some benchmarks and find out.
 For these benchmarks, I used my i7-7700K system clocked at 4.7GHz with 16GB of dual channel Corsair Vengeance LPX DDR4 RAM clocked at 2666MHz.
 All games were benchmarked at 1080p only on the highest settings of each game.
 I was able to compare the Radeon Vega 56 with the MSI GTX 1070 Gaming X in these benchmarks.
-All games were tested 3 times and I give you the averages, rounded down to the nearest 1 as I like to compare more on minimum than what I could potentially get performance-wise.
+All games were tested three times and I recorded the averages.
+I rounded down to the nearest 1 as I like to compare more on minimum than what I could potentially get performance-wise.